How to Buy Discount Raging Waters Los Angeles Tickets: 5 Cheap Ways

 Raging Waters Discount Ticket Options

-If you’re purchasing tickets for Raging Waters Los Angeles, then I highly suggest taking advantage of all the great discount promotions, promo codes, and special savings online.
+If you’re purchasing tickets for Raging Waters Los Angeles, I highly suggest using the great discount promotions, promo codes, and special savings available online.

-Through aRes Travel, you can save money on single-entry tickets.
 This will give you access to the park during operating hours and help you save money on the whole family’s trip.
-If you’re buying multiple tickets, the extra savings can really add up.
-A $2 per ticket administration fee applies, but you will still come out ahead.
+If you buy multiple tickets, the extra savings can add up.

 Four young kids in a raft going down a water slide.

-4. Military Discounts for Active and retired military
+3. Military Discounts for Active and Retired Military

 If you plan to visit Raging Waters as an out-of-towner, why not save on admission by purchasing tickets through a partner hotel?

-The reservation on the waterpark’s site will give you single-day admission plus all the hotel perks, usually including free parking and complimentary breakfast, WiFi, pools, and more.
+The reservation on the waterpark’s site will include single-day admission and all hotel perks, including free parking, complimentary breakfast, WiFi, pools, and more.

 Lazy river with floating inner tubes at Raging Waters San Dimas.

-The best way to save on multiple admissions is to purchase one of the 2023 season passes These give you unlimited park access throughout the entire summer, as well as extra perks depending on the tier you choose.
+Even though the park is closed, guests can still purchase season passes in advance.
+The best way to save on multiple admissions is to purchase a 2026 season pass.
+These passes offer unlimited park access throughout the summer, plus additional perks based on your chosen tier.

-You have the option to split your season pass cost into two payments when you buy online.
+You can split the cost of your season pass into two payments when you buy online.

 Cabana shade area near a water slide.